-Prepacked TK211/212/213 columns of various sizes (e.g. 150 mL, 53 mL and 29 mL) are currently being developed and will be available soon.
+Prepacked TK211/212/213 PP columns of various sizes (e.g. 375mL, 147 mL, 53 mL and 29 mL) are now available.

 Lanthanide separation e.g. nca Lu-177 and nca Tb-161

 The TK221 Resin is based on a mixture of a diglocylamide and a phosphine oxide.
 It further contains a small amount of a long-chained alcohol and the organic phase is impregnated onto an inert support containing aromatic groups for increased stability against radiolysis.